Innovative Models of Women’s Behavioral Health Care through UPMC Western Psychiatric Hospital and Magee-Womens Hospital

 Integrated care allows psychiatrists specializing in women’s behavioral health to help women in their communities, in the comfort of a familiar health practice.
 In the last few years, behavioral health services integrated into obstetric practices have increased access to services for perinatal women with depression.
 “Women feel comfortable coming to a familiar OB-GYN office to get behavioral health care.
 It can feel less stigmatizing,” explains Eydie Moses-Kolko, MD, who teaches courses on integrated care to medical students and residents.

 The Magee Behavioral Health Outpatient Program provides counseling services for pregnant and postpartum women.
 In August 2019, a postpartum family support group was established, a collaboration between the Magee NICU and Magee Behavioral Health, which focuses on helping both patients and families.

 The New and Expectant Mothers Specialized Treatment (NEST) Intensive Outpatient Program serves pregnant and postpartum women who need a higher level of care for mood and anxiety disorders.
 Women receive individual therapy, medication management and group therapy focused on mother and child interactions and attachment, coping skills, safety planning and symptom management.
 The Program fosters bonding and attachment between mothers and babies by allowing women to bring their newborns while they receive services, and soon childcare will be available for older children.

 Training Residents in Women’s Mental Health

 The perinatal women’s health initiatives and programming available through WPH are complemented by a formalized residency training area of concentration in this field.
-In 2016, Dr. Gopalan, along with Jody Glance, MD, established the Women’s Mental Health Area of Concentration, which provides psychiatry residents the opportunity to gain clinical training and conduct scholarly work on topics pertaining to women’s behavioral health.
+In 2016, Dr. Gopalan, along with Jody Glance, MD, established the Reproductive Psychiatry and Women's Mental Health Area of Concentration, which provides psychiatry residents the opportunity to gain clinical training and conduct scholarly work on topics pertaining to women’s behavioral health.